tharahuokaing/casino1/README.md

 ## 📜 Disclaimer

 **HUOKAING THARA** is designed for high-level entertainment and strategic simulation.
-The "Empire of Soma's Legacy" operates on the principle of **Imperial Honor**—manage your treasury wisely to ensure the prosperity of the kingdom.
+The "Empire of White Hat Hacker's Legacy" operates on the principle of **Imperial Honor**—manage your treasury wisely to ensure the prosperity of the kingdom.